RBVI/chimerax-recipes/movie_time/movie_time.md

 ## How to show the time in seconds

 The example above puts a time in seconds in the lower right corner, assuming that my 30 microscopy images were acquired in a total of 6 seconds.
 It shows the time with one digit past the decimal point (the "format %.1f" option).
-To instead put an integer frame count I could instead use this perframe command
+To put an integer frame count I could instead use this perframe command

     perframe "2dlabel change timestamp text $1" frames 30